 After a few months of gradual strengthening work, and of course as well as postural, breathing-corrective procedures, the pain resolved permanently.
 After this, it became increasingly quite clear to me that severely inhibited muscles indeed become very tight and abrasive, greatly increasing their potential for myofascial nerve entrapment.
 After this incident, the above was confirmed again and again in my clinical practice.

 Garrick and Webb in their excellent book, Sports Injuries: Diagnosis and Management, state that a weak muscle is a tight muscle.
 Whenever a weak muscle is forced to work beyond its capacity, it will tighten and, therefore, be more subject to stress and strain. – Warren Hammer, 1990

-I am now left with no doubt that it is a huge misconception that myofascial nerve entrapment is caused by «over-active» muscles, and that these require myofascial release to let go of the nearby nerves.
+I am now, after treating hundreds of these patients, left with no doubt that it is a huge misconception that myofascial nerve entrapment is caused by “over-active” muscles, and that these require myofascial release to let go of the nearby nerves.

 For further anecdotal proof to these claims, you may also look into the evidence of TOS, which is very similar to LPCS; there is no known cure, nor any consensus with regards to treatment protocol, as mentioned above!
 Secondly, try to find a single person that has permanently cured their chronic myofascial nerve entrapment by stretching, massaging or any type of isolated release work.
 It virtually never occurs.
 Another good and similar example, which I also briefly touched upon above, is the infamous piriformis syndrome, where the sciatic nerve gets entrapped between the piriformis and obturator internus.
 I have never seen a single patient with this problem that had a strong, functional piriformis muscle upon MMT.
 Their desperate efforts had just been making the issue gradually worse, by straining the weak and unhealthy hip rotators with excessive myofascial release protocols.